-Ballina Beach Resort Undergraduate Scholarship
+Ballina RSL Club Undergraduate Scholarship

-Available to a student in the Far North Coast or Gold Coast regions who wishes to undertake a Bachelor of Business in Tourism.
-Value \$15.000
+Available to a Ballina Shire student who wishes to undertake a Bachelor of Business in Tourism and enter into the Club Industry and undertake their internship programme with Ballina RSL Club.
+Value \$15,000.

 Beach Hotel (Byron Bay) Undergraduate Scholarship